KrakenMare/Elixir/README.md

 Used alot of google resources, thanks codex and other resources who walked me through using the REST API.
 # Currently in sandbox mode, tweak paypalID, PaypalURL, Success & Return URLs, and edit DbHandler and it should run.
 PM me on discord if it doesn't.

+All values can be tweaked, I didn't give a variable for every little thing, remember to take it out of sandbox before deploy, tweak the email in success.php, and setup a mailclient.
+Check the donator rank is setup the way you want it to to be in products.php.